 The biggest change is that we will sell all tickets in advance and only over the phone or online.
 We won’t be selling walk-up tickets at the Northern Sky amphitheater or at Northern Sky’s Gould Theater.
 We’ll be operating at a reduced capacity, so make sure to get your tickets early!
 To ensure safe social distancing, we’ll assign all outdoor bench seating.
 When you buy your outdoor amphitheater tickets, you’ll get to choose between Premium and Standard price levels, and when you arrive at the theater, you’ll know just where to go.

-Masks: they’re not just for costumes anymore!
-All Northern Sky staff, volunteers, and patrons (with the exception of actors) will be required to wear masks while on Northern Sky grounds.
+Until further notice, all Northern Sky staff, volunteers, and patrons (with the exception of actors) will be required to wear masks indoors and while on Northern Sky grounds.
 Be sure to laugh extra loud so everyone can hear you through your mask!

-Our 2021 playbill will be virtual, just as it was in 2020.
+Our 2021 playbill is virtual, just as it was in 2020.
 We’ll email the playbill to you before the performance date, so you’ll have extra time to read up in advance from the comfort of your own home (or tent!).

 Those are just a few things that it might be helpful for you to be thinking about as we all await the season.
 We can’t wait to get back to the joy of being together again in the park and at the Gould.